 A Leader in Arts Education

 Since its inception, Tilles Center has offered engaging opportunities and educational experiences to enrich and expand the lives of its community members.
 The Arts Education Program was officially conceptualized in the late 1990's.
-Programs include weekday matinee performances for student field trips, in-school residencies, family shows and workshops, sensory friendly experiences, dance classes for those with Parkinson's disease and masterclasses for dance and music students at Long Island University and from community theater and dance schools.
+Programs include weekday matinee performances for student field trips, in-school residencies, family shows and workshops, sensory friendly experiences, Arts and Aging programs, and masterclasses for students from Long Island University and the local community.

 These initiatives continue to evolve in order to meet the greater societal goals and the Long Island community's changing needs.